-The District e-mail and Internet systems are owned by the District and are intended to be used for educational purposes only.
-While occasional personal use is allowed, employees should have no expectation of privacy when using the electronic mail or Internet systems for any purpose.
+The District equipment, e-mail, and Internet systems are intended to be used for educational purposes only.
+While occasional personal use is allowed, employees should have no expectation of privacy in District-owned technology equipment, including but not limited to District-owned desktops, laptops, memory storage devices, and cell phones.

-Users of district E-mail and Internet systems are responsible for their appropriate use.
+Users of District equipment, e-mail, and Internet systems are responsible for their appropriate use.
 All illegal and improper uses of the electronic mail and Internet system, including but not limited to extreme network etiquette violations including mail that degrades or demeans other individuals, pornography, obscenity, harassment, solicitation, gambling and violating copyright or intellectual property rights are prohibited.
-Abuse of the e-mail or Internet systems, through excessive personal use, or use in violation of the law or District policies, will result in disciplinary action, up to and including termination of employment.
+Abuse of the equipment, e-mail, or Internet systems through excessive personal use, or use in violation of the law or District policies, will result in disciplinary action, up to and including termination of employment.

 All e-mail/Internet records are considered District records and should be transmitted only to individuals who have a need to receive them.
-If the sender of an electronic mail or Internet message does not intend for the mail or Internet message to be forwarded, the sender should clearly mark the message "Do Not Forward".
+If the sender of an e-mail or Internet message does not intend for the mail or Internet message to be forwarded, the sender should clearly mark the message "Do Not Forward".

-In order to keep district electronic mail and Internet systems secure, users may not leave the terminal "signed on" when unattended and may not leave their password available in an obvious place near the terminal or share their password with anyone except the system administrator.
-The district reserves the right to bypass individual passwords at any time and to monitor the use of such systems by employees.
+In order to keep District equipment, records, and e-mail/Internet systems secure, users may not leave the terminal "signed on" when unattended and may not leave their password available in an obvious place near the terminal or share their password with anyone except the system administrator.
+The District reserves the right to bypass individual passwords at any time and to monitor the use of such systems by employees.

-Additionally, District records, e-mail/Internet records are subject to disclosure to law enforcement or government officials or to other third parties through subpoena or other process.
-Consequently, the district retains the right to access stored records in cases where there is reasonable cause to expect wrong-doing or misuse of the system, review, store and disclose all information sent over the district electronic mail systems for any legally permissible reason, including but not limited to determining whether the information is a public record, whether it contains information discoverable in litigation and to access district information in the employee's absence.
-E-mail/ Internet messages by employees may not necessarily reflect the views of the District.
+Additionally, District equipment, records, and e-mail/Internet records are subject to disclosure to law enforcement or government officials or to other third parties through subpoena or other process.

+Consequently, the district retains the right to access stored records in cases where there is reasonable cause to expect wrong-doing or misuse of the system and to review, store, and disclose all information sent over the District e-mail systems for any legally permissible reason, including but not limited to determining whether the information is a public record, whether it contains information discoverable in litigation, and to access District information in the employee's absence.
+E-mail/Internet messages by employees may not necessarily reflect the views of the District.

-- 1 Except as provided herein, district employees are prohibited from accessing another - 2 employee's electronic mail without the expressed consent of the employee.
-All district - 3 employees should be aware that electronic mail messages can be retrieved even if they have - 4 been deleted and that statements made in electronic mail communications can form the basis - of various legal claims against the individual author or the district.
+All district employees should be aware that e-mail messages can be retrieved, even if they have been deleted, and that statements made in e-mail communications can form the basis of various legal claims against the individual author or the district.

+All e-mail/Internet records are considered District records and should be transmitted only to individuals who have a need to receive them.
+E-mail sent or received by the District or the

-- 7 Electronic mail sent or received by the district or the district's employees may be considered - 8 a public record subject to public disclosure or inspection.
-All district electronic mail and - 9 Internet communications may be monitored.
+1 District's employees may be considered a public record subject to public disclosure or

-- 11 Policy History: - 12 Adopted on: February 2007 13 Revised on: April 15, 2008
+2 inspection.
+All District e-mail and Internet communications may be monitored.

+6 Revised on: April 2008, May 2022

-- 15 Note: This revision extensively updated and expanded this policy based on responses from a - 16 court decision.
-Expansion included more definition, tighter security, employee responsibility, - 17 disclosure and recordkeeping requirements.
+- 8 Note: This revision extensively updated and expanded this policy based on responses from a - 9 court decision.
+Expansion included more definition, tighter security, employee responsibility, - 10 disclosure and recordkeeping requirements.